-This is for the species of Ferns, Mosses, Clubmosses, Horsetails, Liverworts and other plants that don’t fit in the the grasses, sedges, flowers etc.
+This page is for the species of Ferns, Mosses, Clubmosses, Horsetails, Liverworts, and other plants that don’t fit in the grasses, sedges, flowers, etc.

-Ferns, mosses, horsetails, etc. are all part of ancient lineages that do not reproduce with flowers and seeds, but with spores.
+Ferns, mosses, horsetails, etc., are all part of ancient lineages that do not reproduce with flowers and seeds, but with spores.
 They add interest to wetlands, woodlands, and grasslands.
 They have no show showy flowers, but their foliage can often be sunning beautiful, even the small mosses, if you get on your hands and knees to look at them.
 Sphagnum mosses are probably the most important wetland plants in the world.
 They form the foundation of bogs, and coniferous swamps.
-The old moss deposits, peat, are mined for agricultural and for energy production in many parts of the world.
+The old moss deposits (peat), are mined for agricultural use and energy production in many parts of the world.